 Getting there is a big part of the adventure.
 Crystal Creek Lodge operates a fleet of four DeHavilland Beaver aircraft equipped with either floats or wheels.
 That is four aircraft and a total of 24 passenger seats to serve our guest capacity of 16.
 We also operate a fleet of 20 river boats, based either at the lodge or at remote fly-in locations, to deliver our guests to their daily adventure destinations.

 The Crystal Creek Lodge aircraft have all been carefully restored and are meticulously maintained.
 They are some of the finest examples of the DeHavilland Beaver flying.
-Their qualities go way deeper than paint and interior, as they undergo thorough annual inspections during the winter months and receive comprehensive 100-hour inspections throughout the summer season.
+Their qualities go way deeper than paint and interior, as they undergo thorough annual inspections & constant improvements during the winter months and receive inspections throughout the summer season by our on-site mechanic.
 No reasonable expense is spared towards the interest of providing safe, airworthy aircraft.
 This is an extremely important consideration on our guest’s behalf.
 All of our Beavers have a window seat and voice operated intercoms for our guests.

 Dan Michels, the owner and operator, is one of the pilots.
 Dan has flown in the Bristol Bay area of Alaska since 1988 and he personally selects, trains and oversees three additional pilots on staff and their operations on a daily basis.